Tikkun Olam is the Jewish way of saying “the world needs fixing, and it’s our job to fix it.” In the words of the Talmud:

 (Mishna, Ethics, 2:21)

-Our B’nei Mitzvah students receive a copy of the #MitzvahQUEST board and this letter as an introduction to their #MizvahQUEST journey:
+Our B’nai Mitzvah students receive a copy of the #MitzvahQUEST board and this letter as an introduction to their #MizvahQUEST journey:

 Besides the #MitzvahQUEST boards and social media aspects of the Mitzvah Project, there are two more pieces.

-Once you have completed aspects of the #MitzvahQuest board, we will use your pictures, videos, paragraphs, etc. to share your journey with the congregation.
+- Once you have completed aspects of the #MitzvahQuest board, we will use your pictures, videos, paragraphs, etc. to share your journey with the congregation, and San Antonio community.
 Our congregation shares a weekly email blast.
-Periodically there will be a link to our website which will show a confirmand’s journey.
-Your pictures and videos will be shared on our Temple Beth-El facebook page, twitter, and Instagram (@thereddome) feeds as well.
+Your pictures and videos will be shared on our Temple Beth-El facebook page, Twitter, and Instagram (@thereddome) feeds as well.
 Parents can opt out if desired, or you can let us know you do not want it publicized in the notes when you upload an item.
-We are proud of what our Confirmation students are doing and want the entire Congregation and our San Antonio Community to also know.

-We appreciate the support and help received in transforming this project from and idea to a reality.
+We appreciate the support and help received in transforming this project from an idea to a reality.

 Portions of this site are sourced with permission by The Mitzvah Bowl LLC.